spelljammr/news-scraper/README.md

 1. At the bottom of the page, click __Scrape__.
 'Scrape finished' will be displayed at the top of the screen.
 2. Navigate back.
 At this point, you can click __Articles__ at the bottom of the page to see a JSON object view of the scraped articles, or click one of the articles listed in the center of the page.
 2. Clicking a headline will bring up the __Note box__ at the bottom of the screen.
 3. Within the fields of this box, you can enter a note about the article.
-Clicking __Save__ will save the note to that article.
+Clicking __Save Note__ will save the note to that article.
 Clicking the headline again will reveal the saved note.

 ---